-Do not touch surface units. areas near units, heating elements or interior surfaces of oven.
+Do not touch surface units, areas near surface units, heating elements or interior surfaces or oven.
 Surface units and heating elements may be hot even though they are dark in color.
 Areas near surface units and interior surfaces of an oven become hot enough to cause burns.
 During and after use, do not touch, or let clothing or other flammable materials contact surface units, areas near units, heating elements or interior surfaces of oven until they have had sufficient time to cool.
-Other surfaces of the range may become hot enough to cause burns; such as, the oven vent opening, the surface near the vent opening, the cooktop, and the oven door.
+Other surfaces of the range may become hot enough to cause burns; such as, the oven vent opening, the surface near the vent opening, the cooktop, the oven door and window.